dais-ita/dais-ita.github.io/dais/clusters/Resiliant_Cluster.md

 This cluster of Key Outcomes has therefore been subdivided as follows:

-##	Control and Architecture of SDC
+##	Control and Architecture of Software Defined Coalitions
 A novel network control architecture which enables management of multiple coalition enclaves, flexible resource sharing and rapid adaptation in the case of fragmentation:

-*	[Software Defined Coalitions (SDC) – An Overview](/2a09/)  Extending Software Defined Networking to create a new concept achieving robustness and agility in multi-domain coalition networks.
+*	[Enhancing Coalition Networking using Software Defined Coalitions – An Overview](/2a09/)  Extending Software Defined Networking to create a new concept achieving robustness and agility in multi-domain coalition networks.
-*	[SDC Control Plane Architecture](/2a08/)  To facilitate controller discovery, network reconfiguration and recovery from fragmentation.
+*	[Control Plane Architecture of Software Defined Coalitions](/2a08/)  To facilitate controller discovery, network reconfiguration and recovery from fragmentation.
-*	[SDC Controller Synchronisation and Placement](/2a07/)  Development of mechanisms and policies to optimise the rapid creation of slices of shared resource for specific coalition tasks.
+*	[Software Defined Coalitions Controller Synchronization](/2a07/)  Development of mechanisms and policies to optimise the rapid creation of slices of shared resource for specific coalition tasks.
-*	[Robust Network and Learning Architectures](/2a01/)  Network robustness through a hybrid SDC/MANET architecture which uses ML to predict fragmentations.
+*	[Robust Network and Learning Architectures for Software Defined Coalitions](/2a01/)  Network robustness through a hybrid SDC/MANET architecture which uses ML to predict fragmentations.
-*	[Joint Reinforcement and Transfer Learning for Fragmented Networks](/2b01/)  Enhancing SDC robustness by using ML techniques to speed up the network’s recovery following reconnection of fragmented domains.
+*	[Joint Reinforcement and Transfer Learning for Distributed Service Configuration in Fragmented Software Defined Coalitions](/2b01/)  Enhancing SDC robustness by using ML techniques to speed up the network’s recovery following reconnection of fragmented domains.
-*	[Graph Attention Networks (GAT) For Congestion and Mobility Prediction](/2a.05/)  Techniques to avoid retraining Machine Learning models when network topologies change.
+*	[Graph Attention Networks for Congestion and Mobility Prediction](/2a05/)  Techniques to avoid retraining Machine Learning models when network topologies change.
-*	[Leveraging Binarised Neural Networks for SDC Control](/2a06/)  Using binary representations of model weights to allow ML models on mobile hand-held devices to make lightweight inferences even when disconnected from the domain controller.
+*	[Binarized Neural Network](/2a06/)  Using binary representations of model weights to allow ML models on mobile hand-held devices to make lightweight inferences even when disconnected from the domain controller.
 The concept is extended for the training of the models using federated learning.
-*	[Resource Sharing in SDC to Support Coalition Missions](/1f05/)  A comparison of game-theoretic approaches for optimising resource sharing between coalition partners having different objectives.
+*	[Resource Sharing in Software Defined Coalitions to Support Coalition Missions](/1f05/)  A comparison of game-theoretic approaches for optimising resource sharing between coalition partners having different objectives.
 *	[Game Theoretic Resource Allocation in a Coaliltion](/1a09/)  A short demonstration of the resource allocation technique developed in the previous KO.
 *	[Online Resource Allocation Using Distributed Bidding Approaches](/1f04/)  A comparison of a variety of auction-style approaches for allocating edge tasks to a central server.